 We will ensure that there is adequate ventilation in the nursery by opening the doors and windows as much as possible.

 Modified and extended cleaning routines have been implemented throughout the nursery, including in the nursery rooms, kitchen, toilets and washing facilities and communal areas such as stairs and corridors.
 We employ two cleaners who clean the nursery throughout, in the evenings (Mon – Fri).
 Cleaning schedules and rotas are in place for staff and cleaners to follow.

-Children and staff will wash their hands frequently through the day.
+Children and staff will wash their hands frequently through the day, including every time they leave and re-enter the building.
 Children will be encouraged to sing our handwashing song, to ensure that their hands are fully washed for the required length of time.

 Hand sanitisers have been positioned at all entrances to the setting.